Blargian/ds-a/README.md

 # Data Structures & Algorithms

-This repository stores code written as part of the coursera course 'Data Structures and Algorithms'.
+This repository contains code for the solutions to programming challenges in the the coursera specialization 'Data Structures and Algorithms'.
+Currently only `.cpp` solutions are solved, `.py` files are just template solutions.

 <table>
 <thead>